 Much of the beautiful property offers lake views including the log lodge that has a dining area and large bar.
-There are plenty of amenities and activities for families including an ice cream fountain, a large, modern playground, tennis and volleyball courts and an outdoor swimming pool.
+There are plenty of amenities and activities for families including an ice cream fountain, a large, modern playground, tennis and volleyball courts, and an outdoor swimming pool.

 9. Garmisch USA Resort

 Garmisch USA Resort is one of the longest-standing resorts in northern Wisconsin.
-Since the 1920s, the resort has built a name for itself as a destination for honeymooners, fisherman and family travelers looking for an escape in this beautiful part of the state.
+Since the 1920s, the resort has built a name for itself as a destination for honeymooners, fishermen, and family travelers looking for an escape in this beautiful part of the state.

-Guests can choose from standard hotel rooms with straightforward amenities, upscale suites that look out over Lake Namakagon or private cabins.
-The lodge has a gift shop, lounge, library and a restaurant that serves up dishes inspired by old-fashioned family recipes.
+Guests can choose from standard hotel rooms with straightforward amenities, upscale suites that look out over Lake Namakagon, or private cabins.
+The lodge has a gift shop, lounge, library, and a restaurant that serves up dishes inspired by old-fashioned family recipes.
 The on-site marina offers boat rentals which are the perfect way to explore the beautiful bays of the Chippewa.

 10. The Osthoff Resort